Frequently asked questions

 The HIF is a contestable grants program to assist the horticulture sector in Victoria, in partnership with research organisations, to conduct research and development that has practical outcomes resulting in businesses being more productive, globally competitive and sustainable.
 The program supports researchers to work directly with the horticultural industries in Victoria.

 - Assist the horticulture sector to increase innovation and adopt new technologies and processes that can lead to commercial outcomes that will benefit Victoria;

 - Address regional knowledge gaps relating to productivity and market access;

 - Strengthen collaboration between the horticulture sector and researchers;

 - Encourage horticultural businesses, particularly across industries, to collaborate and share information to help increase innovative capacity within the sector; and,

 - Promote interest in horticultural research within Victoria.

-The program is administered by the Victorian Department of Economic Development, Jobs, Transport and Resources (DEDJTR)
+The program is administered by the department.

 How much can I apply for?